stevenalexander/simple-api-performance-testing/README.md

 ### Java Dropwizard

 Simple Dropwizard app, running on Jetty (included in jar).
 Not using apache, instead run tests directory against Jetty running on port 8080.

+This implementation can be extended to a full API and dropwizard is specifically designed to create RESTful APIs handling large volumes of requests.

 Compiling requires:
 * JDK 1.7